ACCC Center for Provider Education: Overview

 ACCC's Center for Provider Education has developed resources for community cancer programs to help develop prostate–specific cancer services in their home communities as well as measure progress or success of their prostate–specific cancer service line.

-ACCC has launched a ground-breaking program to provide community-based cancer care providers the tools they need to improve the quality of care for patients with small-population cancers.
-This educational project will be initiated with a focus on chronic myeloid leukemia (CML).
+ACCC's ground-breaking program provides community-based cancer care providers the tools they need to improve the quality of care for patients with small-population cancers.

 ACCC's Center for Provider Education has focused on three critical components of multidisciplinary cancer care: cancer nutritional support, survivorship, and financial counseling to patients.